PolicyStat/gitlit/README.md

     * `commit` feature: Given new file and a path to a repository directory, create a new version of the document with a commit message
 * 0.3.1
     * Updated project to be packaged on npm.
-Can be found [here](https://www.npmjs.org/package/psychic-octo-robot)
+Can be found [here](https://www.npmjs.org/package/gitlit)
     * Set up project to work with Travis-CI
     * Added support for comments in HTML files
     * Added support for self-closing tags

 ## por-ids : What are they?

-They way that psychic-octo-robot keeps track of the structure of documents for intelligent handling of sections is via a file structure.
+They way that gitlit keeps track of the structure of documents for intelligent handling of sections is via a file structure.
 In the Git repository that is the version control underlying the project, the basic file structure looks like this: